FreeTAKTeam/FreeTakServer/README.md

 - Python  3.6 (or better)

 ## Installing and using FreeTakServer
+Important Note: depending from the system you are using, the following commands may be executed using  python3, Pip3 or in alternative python, Pip (without the 3).

 ### Prerequisites
 you will need to install Python 3, PIP before you can install  FTS